beerfranz/asset-repository/README.md

 Caddy (web server) => PHP => Database (ex: Postgres)

 ## Definitions

-* Asset: it can be what you want: a server, a container, a Kubernetes pod, etc...
+* Asset: it can be what you want: a server, a container, a Kubernetes pod, etc...  eq: Catalog
   * owner: the owner of the asset (ISO 27001 requirement)
   * type (defined bellow)
   * attributes: a free field